kennux/UnityTK/Documentation/DataBindings.md

 #### Regular leaves

-Those leaves are just binding one node field to a specific field on an object.
+These leaves are just binding one node field to a specific field on an object.
 The most prominent implementation is DataBindingGenericTemplatedLeaf.

 #### Invokers